Binoculars: General use

 Hand-held binoculars range from small 3 × 10 Galilean opera glasses, used in theaters, to glasses with 7 to 12 times magnification and 30 to 50 mm diameter objectives for typical outdoor use.

 Compact or pocket binoculars are small light binoculars suitable for daytime use.
 Most compact binoculars feature magnifications of 7× to 10×, and objective diameter sizes of a relatively modest 20 mm to 25 mm, resulting in small exit pupil sizes limiting low light suitability.
 Roof prism designs tend to be narrower and more compact than equivalent Porro prism designs.
 Thus, compact binoculars are mostly roof prism designs.
 The telescope tubes of compact binoculars can often be folded closely to each other to radically reduce the binocular's volume when not in use, for easy carriage and storage.

 Many tourist attractions have installed pedestal-mounted, coin-operated binocular tower viewers to allow visitors to obtain a closer view of the attraction.

 Land surveys and geographic data collection

 Although technology has surpassed using binoculars for data collection, historically these were advanced tools used by geographers and other geoscientists.
-Field glasses still today can provide visual aid when surveying large areas.
+Even today, field glasses can provide visual aid when surveying large areas.